 A unique combination, Rifle Falls offers exciting three waterfalls and a small, but complex set of caves.
-The park is open year round for a variety of activities.
-Entry is $7 for a day pass or $70 for an annual State Parks Pass, which is good at all the Parks.
+The park is open year-round for a variety of activities and requires an entrance fee or annual pass.

 Many caves and caverns exist near the waterfalls.
 There is one main cave to explore and several other smaller ones.
-Definitely bring a flash light so you can see inside.
+Bring a flashlight so you can see inside.
 If you’re up for it, be prepared to crawl on your hands and knees at one point.
 The caves are calcium-rich, so your jeans will get dusty!

 Camping: Yes, open year-round.
 Campsites run along Rifle Creek.
 Woods and mountains surround the sites.